Rei-SwitchBot/faq/en-us/Pan Tilt Cam 2K.md

 ---
-### My SwitchBot camera indicator light is always red, what should I do?
+### My SwitchBot Pan/Tilt Cam 2K indicator light is always red, what should I do?

 Updated: Feb 19th, 2023